pdimens/arachne/README.md

 ## Input File Format
 > [!NOTE]
-> TL;DR: The only real distinction between the 'standard' linked-read FASTQ files and regular FASTQ files
+> **TL;DR:** The only distinction between the 'standard' linked-read FASTQ files and regular FASTQ files
 > is the presence of the `BX:Z` and `VX:i` SAM tags.

 No one wins if everyone is using their own platform-specific file formats.
 Regardless of the technology used to create